-These remote control functions work even if the LCD panel has been switched off.
+These remote control functions work even if the functions of the main switch have been deactivated on the TFT control panel.
 The remote control controls the electric entrance step.

-- Press the key 1 to fold the step out; press it 3 again to fold the step back in. - Briefly press the key 2 to switch on the outer tent light (not while the motor is running). - Briefly press the key (4) to switch on the ceiling light.
+- Press the key 1 to fold the step out; press it 3 again to fold the step back in. - Briefly press the key (2) to switch on the outer tent light (key assignments may vary, depending on the model). - Briefly press the key (4) to switch on the ceiling light.